Windows 11, Windows 10 and earlier versions

 Many users have earlier versions such as Windows 7, 8, and 8.1; all of these are now out of extended support.

-With a little care you can continue using versions whose support has expired.
+With a little care, as explained above, you can continue using versions whose support has expired.
 I have clients who are still using Windows XP with no issues - even for online shopping and internet banking.
 That is NOT a recommendation, with an old version like that you would be MUCH better advised to upgrade to Linux.

 - Check you have an active THIRD PARTY (not Microsoft) anti-virus installed, AND WORKING.
-I recommend AVAST or PANDA (both free) for older systems.
+I recommend AVAST or PANDA (both free) and suitable for older systems.

 - Back up important or irreplaceable documents - family photos, whatever - to a memory stick.
 You can get 64G of storage for under a tenner.
 Get two in different colours and do backups every 6 months, say red April, blue October.